RI Native, Nate Fisher, Pulls Adler's Into his Latest Movie: ‘Eephus’ is a Home Run

 Another Adler's story that expands our already far-reaching roots.

-The movie, Epephus, is about two recreational baseball teams, the River Dogs and Adler’s Paint, have been meeting on their New England field on Sunday afternoons for longer than anyone can remember.
-Set in New England in the 1990s, they're playing their last game ever because their field is set to be demolished to make way for a new school.
-The film’s title is the name for a slow-speed, high-arching pitch that can be effective for a pitcher because it’s unexpected and disrupts a batter’s timing.
+The movie Eephus follows 2 recreational baseball teams, The River Dogs and Adler’s Paint who have been meeting on the same New England field on Sunday afternoons for longer than anyone can remember.
+Set in the 1990s they play their final game as their field is about to be demolished to make way for a new school.
+The film's title refers to the Eephus pitch, a slow high arching throw that disrupts a batter's timing through its unpredictability.
+Fisher even appears on screen as Merritt Nettles a player on the Adler’s Paint team who explains the pitch to the uninitiated.